jotx/esphome-p1mini/README.md

 # esphome-p1mini
 Based on esphome-p1reader, which is an ESPHome custom component for reading P1 data from electricity meters.
 Designed for Swedish meters that implements the specification defined in the [Swedish Energy Industry Recommendation For Customer Interfaces](https://www.energiforetagen.se/forlag/elnat/branschrekommendation-for-lokalt-kundgranssnitt-for-elmatare/) version 1.3 and above.

-The component can be used [by itself from any config file](docs/component_only.md) or with the config file included in the project, which matches the suggested hardware configuration for a D1 mini and is kept up to date with any updates to the component.
+The component can be used [by itself from any config file](docs/component_only.md) or with one of the config files included in the project, which matches the suggested hardware configurations and is kept up to date with any updates to the component.

 Notable differences from esphome-p1reader are:
-* More frequent update of sensors with configurable update period (if supported by meter).
+* More frequent update of sensors with configurable update period.
 * No additional components needed.
-RJ12 cable connects directly to D1 mini (or equivalent)
+RJ12 cable connects directly to ESP module.
+(A resistor may be needed in some cases)
 * Code rewritten to not spend excessive amounts of time in calls to the `loop` function.
 This should ensure stable operation of ESPHome and might help prevent some serial communication issues.
 * Rewritten as an [external component](https://esphome.io/components/external_components) since [custom components](https://esphome.io/components/sensor/custom) are deprecated.

 ## ESPHome version
-The current version is tested with ESPHome version `2025.2.0` and the yaml *will not work with versions earlier than `2024.6.0`*.
+The current version is tested with ESPHome version `2025.2.1` and the yaml *will not work with versions earlier than `2024.6.0`*.

 ## Verified meter hardware / supplier
 * [Sagemcom T211](https://www.ellevio.se/globalassets/content/el/elmatare-produktblad-b2c/ellevio_produktblad_fas3_t211_web2.pdf) / Ellevio, Skånska Energi